Little Things about Anping Old Street

 Haishan hostel used to be the residence of officials and soldiers of the Qing dynasty.
 During the Japanese colonial period, it was transformed into a civilian house.
 It is now a municipal historic landmark in Tainan City.
 Haishan hostel is currently the largest old house in Anping.
 It is a traditional Min-style building with a rustic rooftop and windows.
 There are also Anping sword lions in different forms.
 It is an attraction you must not miss when visiting all the historic landmarks in Anping.

 Closed on Mondays

 Anping Local Cultural Center

 Anping Local Cultural Center was built during the Japanese colonial period.
 It is a Japanese-style old house.
-In the past, it was used as the dormitory of elementary school principals.
-Now, it is used as an exhibition hall, periodically displaying various types of artworks and holding creative cultural activities to promote the local culture in Anping.
+In the past, it was used as the dormitory for elementary school principals.
+Now, it is used as an exhibition hall, occasionally displaying various types of artworks and holding creative cultural activities to promote the local culture in Anping.

 Tuesday - Friday: 10:00-12:00 & 14:00-18:00

 Closed on Mondays